baloglu321/Animal-classification-with-Transfer-learning/README.md

 -Separation of the dataset into training and testing

-Training with the -Mobilenetv3_large_100 model
+-Training with the -Mobilenetv3_large_100 model

 -Presentation of the model with web interface using Gradio